 Expect better.
 Challenge everything.

 The foundation of science is doubt.
 It must be falsifiable.
-If you can’t prove it is false, if it’s true in all situations, then it is not science because it does not require belief, it is a fact.
+If you can’t prove it is false; that is to say it remains true in every situation, then it is not science - it is a fact.
 We believe you should be able to challenge science at all times.
-Most of what we know as ‘facts’ are just the best explanations we currently have based on the studies we have conducted - which inherently make assumptions based on other ‘facts.’
+Most of what we know as medical ‘facts’ are just the best explanations we currently have based on the studies we have conducted - which inherently make assumptions based on other ‘facts.’

 Investigating Bias in Medical Research